 - Your level of expertise: Do you hold a PGCE or similar teaching qualification?
 Are you an undergrad student?
 Are you bilingual and thinking about teaching one of your languages?

 - The tutee's level of study: What is the age of your student?
-Are they still at primary school or are they at a sixth from college?
+Are they still at primary school or are they doing their STPM?
 Are they studying towards exams at the end of the year?
 What are their current study habits?

 - The length of the lesson: Do they just want half an hour or 90 minutes?
 Maybe they want to spend an afternoon going through their homework.

 - Your experience: How long have you been tutoring for?
 Is this your first time?
 Can anyone give you a reference?

 - The subject: A one hour maths lesson will pay less than sports coaching or a guitar lesson, for example.

 - Location: Tuition rates in Malaysia are higher in and around major cities.
 However, the difference is only around RM10 per hour.
 You may also consider charging a small fee for traveling to a students house or reduce your fee if teaching online.
 Read more about where to tutor here.

 - How you do business: If you work for an tutoring agency, your rates will already be set.
 But if you go down the self-employed route, your prices are up to you.
 Have a look at what other people are charging to find out what to charge and get a feel for the competition.